30 Interesting Websites That Use WordPress as a CMS 2023

-The menu is accompanied by appropriate attractive icons.
+Appropriate attractive icons accompany the menu.
 Information or current news about the industry are placed on a small slider that runs midway down the page.View Live Page

 The website of French car manufacturer, Renault, sports a bright yellow color throughout.
-From the horizontal strip above the header, you can pick how you want to view the website – as an analyst, journalist, job seeker or as a shareholder.
+From the horizontal strip above the header, you can pick how you want to view the website – as an analyst, journalist, job seeker, or shareholder.
 Social icons are also placed prominently in the same strip.

 The menu in the header is attractively arranged and the drop down contains not only text, but also images and downloadable documents.View Live Page